pieroproietti/penguins-eggs/README.md

 ## `eggs syncto`

-saving users' datas and accounts on LUKS volume
+saves users and user data in a LUKS volume inside the iso

 ```
 USAGE